Plumas County, California: History

 Plumas County was formed in 1854 during a meeting of three commissioners at the American Ranch in Quincy.
 It was carved from the eastern portion of Butte County.
 Quincy, originally a mining town, was chosen as the county seat after an early settler donated a plot of land there to establish the seat.
 Once it became the seat, nearby Elizabethtown faded and ultimately became defunct.
 In 1864, the state legislature took a large portion of Plumas County to organize Lassen County.
 Shortly afterward, Plumas County annexed part of Sierra County, including the prosperous mining town of La Porte.

-Over the next decades, different industries drove the growth of the various settlements that sprung up around the county.
+Over the next decades, different industries drove the growth of the various settlements that sprang up around the county.
 Greenville began as a mining and farming community in Indian Valley in the late 1850s.
 Chester was formed near the area that is now Lake Almanor, as a result of cattle ranching and the timber industry.

 When the Western Pacific Railroad was constructed in 1910, Portola developed as an important railroad stop.
 Thanks to the railroad, Plumas County could export its lumber beyond the local area, and the timber industry became dominant in the county's economy for decades.
 As the railroad route extended up the Feather River Canyon, it was also used by the area's first tourists and sightseers.
 When the Feather River Highway was completed in 1937 with federal investment in infrastructure by President Franklin D. Roosevelt during the Great Depression, Plumas County became linked to the Sacramento Valley year-round thanks to the route's low elevation.